-The designs FDDmixerTest.dsn and FDDmixerTestEnv.dsn show the mixer under test in a harmonic balance simulation and Circuit Envelope simulation, respectively.
+The cells FDDmixerTest and FDDmixerTestEnv show the mixer under test in a harmonic balance simulation and Circuit Envelope simulation, respectively.
 One result of the Circuit Envelope simulation is shown here.

 Sample and Hold

 This example is under the Examples directory in the following location: